Karluks: Early history

 By the year 665 the Karluk union was led by a former Uch-Karluk bey with the title Kül-Erkin, now titled "Yabgu" (prince), who had a powerful army.
-The Karluk vanguard left the Altay region and at the beginning of the 8th century reached the banks of the Amu Darya.
+The Karluk vanguard left the Altai region and at the beginning of the 8th century reached the banks of the Amu Darya.

-Famed for their woven carpets in the pre-Muslim era, they were considered a vassal state by the Tang Dynasty after the final conquest of the Transoxania regions by the Chinese in 739.
-The Karluk rose in rebellion against the Göktürk, then the dominant tribal confederation in the region, in about 745, and established a new tribal confederation with the Uygur and Basmyl tribes.
+They were considered a vassal state by the Tang dynasty after the final conquest of the Transoxania regions by the Chinese in 739.
+The Karluk rose in rebellion against the Göktürks, then the dominant tribal confederation in the region, in about 745, and established a new tribal confederation with the Uygur and Basmyl tribes.
 However, Karluks and Basmyls were defeated and forcibly incorporated into the Toquz Oghuz tribal confederation, led by the Uyghur Yaglakar clan.
 They remained in the Chinese sphere of influence and an active participant in fighting the Muslim expansion into the area, up until their split from the Tang in 751.
 Chinese intervention in the affairs of Western Turkestan ceased after their defeat at the Battle of Talas in 751 by the Arab general Ziyad ibn Salih.
 The Arabs dislodged the Karluks from Fergana.

-In 766, after they overran the Turgesh in Zhetysu, the Karluk tribes formed a Khanate under the rule of a Yabgu, occupied Suyab and transferred their capital there.
-By that time the bulk of the tribe had left the Altai, and the supremacy in Zhetysu passed to the Karluks.
-Their ruler with the title Yabgu is often mentioned in the Orkhon inscriptions.
-In Pahlavi texts one of the Karluk rulers of Tocharistan was called Yabbu-Hakan (Yabgu-Kagan).
-The fall of the Western Turkic Kaganate left Zhetysu in the possession of Turkic peoples, independent of either Arabs or Chinese.
+In 766, after they overran the Türgesh in Jetisu, the Karluk tribes formed a Khanate under the rule of a Yabghu, occupied Suyab and transferred their capital there.
+By that time the bulk of the tribe had left the Altai, and the supremacy in Jetisu passed to the Karluks.
+Their ruler with the title Yabghu is often mentioned in the Orkhon inscriptions.
+In Pahlavi texts one of the Karluk rulers of Tocharistan was called Yabbu-Hakan (Yabghu-Khagan).
+The fall of the Western Turkic Kaganate left Jetisu in the possession of Turkic peoples, independent of either Arabs or Chinese.

-In 822, the Uyghurs sent four Karluks as tribute to Tang dynasty China.
+In 822, the Uyghurs sent four Karluks as tribute to Tang dynasty of China.